danielmoi/vim-tute/00-install.md

 variables
 installation

-[1]: A common [convention](https://en.wikipedia.org/wiki/Configuration_file) for configuration files is to have "rc" in their names.
+[dotfiles]: A common [convention](https://en.wikipedia.org/wiki/Configuration_file) for configuration files is to have "rc" in their names.
 There is also a convention for these files to be prefixed with a period ".", which hides these files (or directories) from being listed, hence their name: "dotfiles".